Meteor-Community-Packages/meteor-autoform/README.md

 You can set `MyAutoForm.beforeMethod` equal to a function the takes the object that will be passed to a method as its first argument and the name of the method as its second argument.
 This function must return a modified copy of the object.
 Remember that whatever modifications you make must still pass SimpleSchema validation.

+## Fine Tuning Validation

+To control when fields should be validated, use the `validation` attribute on the `{{autoform}}` helper.
+Supported values are:
+* `none`: Do not validate any form fields at any time.
+* `submit`: Validate all form fields only when the form is submitted.
+* `keyup`: Validate each form field on every key press (throttled to run at most once every 300 milliseconds).
+Also validate all fields again when the form is submitted.
+* `blur`: Validate each form field when the user moves the cursor off it (throttled to run at most once every 300 milliseconds).
+Also validate all fields again when the form is submitted.
+* `submitThenKeyup`: At first acts like the `submit` option, but after the user attempts to submit the form and it fails validation, subsequently acts like `keyup`.
+* `submitThenBlur`: At first acts like the `submit` option, but after the user attempts to submit the form and it fails validation, subsequently acts like `blur`.

+If you do not include the validation attribute, `submitThenKeyup` is used as the default validation method.

 ## Complex Controls